 Ready or not, if you live along the US east coast, Mother Nature has just announced a pop quiz.
 Subject: personal and community resiliency.

-Our thoughts are with our with our readers, staff, and family living in Sandy's path.
-We hope you're all able to take appropriate steps to ensure your safety as the storm passes over (and if you haven't, we certainly recommend doing so before Sandy arrives).
+Our thoughts are with our with our readers, staff, and family living in Irene's path.
+We hope you're all able to take appropriate steps to ensure your safety as the storm passes over (and if you haven't, we certainly recommend doing so before Irene arrives).

 Many of you have been investing in resiliency for months or years now.
 Take this experience as an opportunity to identify where the weaker points in your preparations are.
 When the storm has passed and normal life resumes, you'll know better where to focus your energies.

 Also note how your neighbors and community react.
 Who is well-prepared and who isn't?
-Which neighbors weather the storm with good attitudes, and which ones panic?
+Which neighbors weather the storm with good attitiudes and which ones panic?
 Are your city's/town's services well-equipped to respond?
 Are there breakdowns in responsiveness due to lack of investment/infrastructure/expertise?
-All of this will provide good insight into what to expect from your community in future emergencies, and how you may need to amend your plans in anticipation of what *not* to count on next time.
+All of this will provide good insight into what to expect from your community in future emergencies – and how you may need to amend your plans in anticipation of what *not* to count on next time.

 And if you're one of those who has yet to begin preparing in earnest, two things:

-Again, we wish all of our East Coast readers safety amidst whatever Mother Nature throws at you over the next few days.
+Again, we wish all of our east coast readers safety amidst whatever Mother Nature throws at you this weekend.
 We've taken steps to make sure this site remains updated and running, even if the power at Martenson Central goes out for prolonged periods.

 As you're able, please let us know in the Comments section below how you're faring.